sarmientoF/GAS_drive/README.md

 -   A google workspace user is able to share files or folders with any email holders for a period of time not longer than a year.

--   When sharing multiple files, a zip file, that contains the multiple files selected, will be created and shared
+-   When sharing multiple files and folders, a copy, that contains the multiple files and folders selected, will be created in your shared folder, and this copy will be shared

 -   The shared file permission will be revoked automatically when the specified date comes

+-   Every day at `1:00 AM`, the rows of the expired files inside your `Spreadsheet` will be deleted, and the shared file will be deleted from your shared folder.

 -   Non-google users can be access to the shared file(s)

--   The first time of use, it will create a new Spreadsheet in your google drive root with the name `google-visitor-manger`.
-Also, every time you share a file(s), it will keep track of your shared file(s) by adding a new row to the `google-visitor-manger` file

 ## [Requirements](https://developers.google.com/apps-script/guides/typescript)